 \section{Summary of Numerical Results}

-In this appendix, we summarize the continuum extrapolated numerical results for meson masses, decay constants, and the light-quark chiral condensate at representative values of the magnetic field strength $eB$.
+In this appendix, we summarize the continuum-extrapolated numerical results for meson masses, decay constants, and the light-quark chiral condensate at representative values of the magnetic-field strength $eB$.
 All values reported in the tables correspond to results in the continuum limit obtained following the bootstrap-based extrapolation procedure described in Appendix~\ref{app:cont_extr}.

 \FloatBarrier